What equipment is needed?

 Does the LFC have changing rooms?

 We have both changing rooms available for both female and male fencers.
-Lockers can be rented for $100 per calendar year.
+Lockers are included with your yearly membership.
 Fencers must provide their own locks.
-Please see Maestro to rent a locker.
+Please see Maestro if you need to temporarily rent a locker.

 Are there any local fencing tournaments?